awsdocs/amazon-sns-developer-guide/doc_source/sms_stats_cloudwatch.md

 1. On the **Edit text messaging preferences** page, in the **Delivery status logging** section, do the following:

-   1. For **Success sample rate** specify the percentage of successful SMS deliveries for which Amazon SNS will write logs in CloudWatch Logs\.
+   1. For **Success sample rate**, specify the percentage of successful SMS deliveries for which Amazon SNS will write logs in CloudWatch Logs\.
+For example:

-      For example, to write logs only for failed deliveries, set this value to 0\.
-To write logs for 10% of your successful deliveries, set it to 10\.
+      + To write logs only for failed deliveries, set this value to 0\.
+      + To write logs for 10% of your successful deliveries, set it to 10\.

       If you don't specify a percentage, Amazon SNS writes logs for all successful deliveries\.

    1. Choose **Create new service role**\.